IBM/unitxt/README.md

 ### 🦄 Adaptability
 Adding new datasets, loading recipes, instructions and formatters is possible and encouraged!
 ### 🦄 Transperancy
-The reosurces and formatters of Unitxt are stored as shared datasets and therefore can easily reviewed by the crowd.
+The resources and formatters of Unitxt are stored as shared datasets and therefore can easily reviewed by the crowd.
 Moreover, when assembling a dataset with Unitxt, it is very clear to others what's in it.

 # Contributers